2024 Solar Incentives Guide for North Logan, UT - Tax Credits & Rebates

 When people think of solar incentives, federal incentives may be the first thing that comes to mind.
 The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
 The ITC allows you to claim a tax credit for a specific percentage of your solar system's cost.

 The ITC can be applied to solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
-This credit can apply towards a solar panel system installed on a primary or secondary residence in the United States that you own.
-The original claim amount was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
+You can receive this credit for a solar panel system installed on a primary or secondary residence in the United States that you own.
+The original amount you could claim was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
 There is no maximum amount you can claim.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
+In August 2022, the Inflation Reduction Act made revisions to the ITC, now referred to as the Clean Energy Credit.
 Under the new program, solar installation projects begun after January 1, 2022, and finished by December 31, 2032, can qualify for a 30% tax credit.
 This percentage will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
 Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives